lcdnet/ooneys-Alpha-Patches/README.md

 If you wish to have less tweaks than what the latest has, consider downgrading to an older version of this mod.

+<small>no AI was used in the making of this, this is solely to practice programming, not to roll out random features.</small>

 ##### Scroll down for installation help.

 <img width="2560" height="1080" alt="2025-10-07_03 42 34" src="https://github.com/user-attachments/assets/29937456-e006-47cf-8bee-835f7edf21fa" />